unplgtc/StandardError/README.md

      message: 'Conise yet descriptive message explaining what probably went wrong if this error was emitted' } }
 ```

+Note that the `.list()` output does actually return an Object rather than an array.
+If you're looking for arrays, use the `listKeys()` method for an array of keys or the `listErrors()` method for an array of error Objects.

 List all error keys:

 ```js